 With MERGE, once all the CDC data is dumped into the table on S3 named ‘source’, the CDC pipeline can issue the following command:

 MERGE INTO driver as t USING source as s ON t.id = s.id WHEN MATCHED AND t.city = 'closed' THEN DELETE WHEN MATCHED THEN UPDATE t.city = s.city, t.ratings = s.ratings WHEN NOT MATCHED THEN INSERT VALUES (*)

 This simplifies the pipeline immensely and makes it efficient to avoid rewriting the entire partition.
 MERGE is supported only for ACID tables and executed under ACID transaction guarantees.
-As per our observation, updating 1% data spread across 5% of partitions using MERGE improves ETL runtime over the traditional approach by 57%.
+As per our observation, updating 1% of data spread across 5% of partitions using MERGE improves ETL runtime over the traditional approach by 57%.

 Optimized Write Performance:

-Write performance of Data Source has improved in 0.6.0 mainly by optimizing the number of objects created in the writer code.
+The write performance of Data Source has improved in 0.6.0 mainly by optimizing the number of objects created in the writer code.
 Runs show insert performance into an unpartitioned table of size 100 GB enhanced by 46% and performance on size 1TB improved by 50%

 Figure 2: Write Performance Improvements for 100GB and 1TB.

 Split Computation time has significantly improved for partitioned ACID tables, as shown in Figure 4 below.
 Benchmarking against tables with 10,000 partitions saw an improvement of around 8x in Split Computation